ziqx/docs/docs/intro.md

 ---

-## 🚀 What Is ZIQX?
+## 🚀 What is ZIQX?

-ZIQX is more than just a set of APIs — it’s a complete ecosystem built for developers, startups, and digital creators.
+ZIQX is an ecosystem built for developers, startups, and digital creators.
 Every tool under ZIQX is designed to work independently yet integrate seamlessly with the others.

 From authentication and storage to future tools like payments, analytics, and content delivery — ZIQX provides everything your apps need, under one unified framework.